dobin/yookiterm-challenges/challenge10/challenge10.md

 We will perform a simple buffer overflow on a binary.
 This overflow will change the function flow, which enables us to gain "admin" privileges.

-We do this by overwriting SIP with the address of `handleIsAdmin()` function.
+We do this by overwriting SIP (stored instruction pointer) on the stack with the address of the `handleIsAdmin()` function.

 ## Goal